 Have fun!
 Make new friends!
 Get informed!
 Learn from other congregations!

 When and where is GA?
 General Assembly 2019 is

 What dates are important?

 - Housing Reservations Open (NOTE: GA hotel space fills quickly.
-The GA hotel conference rates are basically good from June 17-27 but would be based on availability.)
+The GA hotel conference rates are often good in early June, if rooms are available)

-- General Assembly (both onsite and offsite delegates)
+- General Assembly Registration begins (both onsite and offsite delegates)

 - Financial Aid Applications are available